Celebrate National Physical Fitness & Sports MonthPrint Page

 Too busy in May to celebrate?
 Use National Physical Fitness and Sports Month resources to celebrate physical activity and fitness at any time throughout the year!

-Encourage students and families to make small changes.
+Encourage children and families to make small changes.
 Remind them that activity for just 5 or 10 minutes at a time adds up throughout the day!

 Partner with a local sporting goods store to see if a percentage of their proceeds can be donated to support physical activity initiatives.